Kristories/awesome-guidelines/contributing.md

 * New categories, or improvements to the existing ones are also welcome.
 * Make sure your text editor is set to remove trailing whitespace.

-## Quality standard
+## Quality Standards

-To stay on the list, projects should follow these quality standards:
+Projects listed should meet these criteria to maintain quality:

-* Generally used and useful to the community.
+* Widely used and beneficial to the community.

-Thanks to all [contributors](https://github.com/Kristories/awesome-guidelines/graphs/contributors), you're awesome and wouldn't be possible without you!
+Thank you to all our [contributors](https://github.com/Kristories/awesome-guidelines/graphs/contributors)!
+This project wouldn’t be possible without your support.